ethanuppal/pulsar/README.md

 }
 ```

-The compiler is tested e2e via [verilator], a hardware simulation tool.
+The [calyx] backend is tested e2e via [verilator], a hardware simulation tool.

 ## Crates